zhengjunyao-work/arc24/docs/05_Solution_Summary.md

     ![](res/2024-11-11-10-29-50.png)

-#### Training tasks
+#### Problem representation

-On the final trainings I used four of the Omni-arc tasks:

-- `examples + input -> output`.
-The original task of the ARC dataset.
-- `inputs -> input`.
-Generating new inputs requires to understand the distribution of the grids.
-It could also be done with the outputs, that should also follow some distribution.
-- `examples + input + output -> is the output correct?`.
-It is possible to train the model to verify wether a proposed output is correct.
-- `examples + input + output options-> select the correct output`.
-We can train a model to select the correct output between multiple options.

-I did not use any of the code tasks because I wasn't able to get good results when predicting code.
-I believe that with more time that approach could work, as shown in [Getting 50% (SoTA) on ARC-AGI with GPT-4o](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) or [Combining Induction and Transduction for Abstract Reasoning](https://openreview.net/forum?id=UmdotAAVDe).
+I used a very simple text representation of the ARC grids as an input to the LLMs.
+The grid was enclosed on a Markdown code snippet, the shape was defined at the first line and each row was numbered.

+    ```grid shape: 3x3
+    1 100
+    2 010
+    3 001
+    ```

 #### Training hyperparameters

-For an example of the parametrization of the last training you can go [here](./modeling/Iteration_50_last_trainings.md#steps-to-train-the-model).
-The most relevant parameters were:
+The model was fine-tuned using LoRA.
+No significative improvement was found when doing full model fine-tuning and also on test-time fine-tuning it seemed to be beneficial to just fine-tune the already trained LoRA adapter instead of creating a fresh new adapter.

+- Model: `Qwen2.5-0.5B`
-- LoRA rank: 128 for the 0.5B and 1.5B models, 64 for the 7B model
+- LoRA rank: 128
-- Learning rate: 5e-5, with a linear schedule and a warmup ratio of 2e-2
+- Learning rate: 5e-5, with a linear schedule with warmup
-- Batch size: 16 (with 1 batch size per device and 2 accumulation steps)
+- Batch size: 16
-- Training steps: 2e5 for the 0.5B and 1.5B models, 1e5 for the 7B model
+- Training steps: 2e5
 - Max sequence length: 8196
-- Trained on 8xA100 GPUs
+- Trained on 2xA6000 GPUs

-Bigger models showed higher efficiency when learning, they reached a lower training loss for the same number of training steps.

-TODO: plot showing efficiency

 I used huggingface's trl and accelerate libraries for the training.